-Before you begin your basement renovation, read this article to learn everything you need to know about permits.
+Before you begin your basement renovation, read this article to learn everything about permits.

 Ok, you need a permit.
 Does this mean you cannot change even a screw in your basement without a permit?
 Not really.